KeithMcLoughlin/Game-Engines-2-Assignment/README.md

 ![ScreenShot](https://raw.github.com/KeithMcLoughlin/Game-Engines-2-Assignment/master/Storyboard/images/vasiks_intro.png)

 ![ScreenShot](https://raw.github.com/KeithMcLoughlin/Game-Engines-2-Assignment/master/Storyboard/images/Games_1.png)
-cameras will be set up on the obstacles in the arena, and will show if anyone crashes into them
+cameras will be set up on the obstacles in the arena, and will show if anyone crashes into them.
+Also, cameras will be set up on the edge of the dome and on each pilots spaceship

 ![ScreenShot](https://raw.github.com/KeithMcLoughlin/Game-Engines-2-Assignment/master/Storyboard/images/Games_2.png)
 when a certain character dies, specific dialog will come up in response to that and a character will have some stats boosted